jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Hound of Tindalos.md

 RacialMods:
 Languages: Aklo
 SQ: angled entry, otherworldly mind
+SpecialAbilities:
+  Angled Entry (Su): >
-SpecialAbilities: Angled Entry (Su) Hounds of Tindalos move through the dimensions in ways other creatures cannot comprehend.
+    Hounds of Tindalos move through the dimensions in ways other creatures cannot comprehend.
 They may use greater teleport (self only) once per round as a swift action and plane shift (self only) 3/day as a standard action (caster level 10th).
 A hound of Tindalos can use these powers anywhere, but its destination point must be adjacent to a fixed angle or corner in the physical environment, such as a wall, floor, or ceiling (as determined by the GM); temporary angles created by cloth, flesh, or small items are not sufficient.
 It cannot use these abilities to enter curved architecture or open outdoor environments.
+  Otherworldly Mind (Ex): >
-Otherworldly Mind (Ex) Any non-outsider attempting to read the thoughts of a hound of Tindalos or communicate with it telepathically takes 5d6 points of nonlethal damage and must make a DC 18 Will save or become confused for 2d4 rounds.
+    Any non-outsider attempting to read the thoughts of a hound of Tindalos or communicate with it telepathically takes 5d6 points of nonlethal damage and must make a DC 18 Will save or become confused for 2d4 rounds.
 This is a mind-affecting effect.
 The save DC is Charisma-based.
+  Ripping Gaze (Su): >
-Ripping Gaze (Su) 5d6 slashing damage, 30 feet, Fortitude DC 18 negates.
+    5d6 slashing damage, 30 feet, Fortitude DC 18 negates.
 A creature that succeeds on its save is immune to that hound's gaze for 24 hours.
 Damage caused by a ripping gaze can be defeated by damage reduction, but it bypasses DR/magic and slashing.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: